Canon EF-S 18-55mm f/3.5-5.6 IS Review

 Whether you're a beginner learning to strum, or a professional looking to better his tone, choosing a Les Paul can be a challenge.
 There are close to 127 models that have been released under the Les Paul name since 1952.
 To make your decision easier it helps to remember that they are all derived from 3 basic models.
 There are currently about 13 or so variations on the basic Les Paul design around today.
 All models feature a 'Tune-o-matic' bridge and a stop bar tailpiece, and can be with or without a scratch guard.
 Apart from reissues, all Les Pauls now feature humbuckers.
 They are mostly mahogany, but there is now a series called 'SmartWood Exotics' which feature a number of exotic woods.
 There are a number of variations and reisues based on the above but slightly different, and they all feature Les Paul's signature on the headpiece.

-Gibson Les Paul, you may consider getting one online.
+If you're thinking of purchasing a Gibson Les Paul, you may consider getting one online.
 Buying a Les Paul online will save you hundreds, if not thousands of dollars.
 However, we strongly recommend that you pick an online retailer with an established reputation and credibility such as Musiciansfriend.com.

 This is the contemporary version of the model that was introduced in '58-'59.
 It was reintroduced in 1976.
 This model has a smaller peg head, green push keys, and in bushing.
 The body and neck are solid mahogany while the fret board is made of maple and rosewood.
 All hardware is nickel.
 Thanks to the Burst bucker Pro pickups, the tone is tight and balanced with increased midrange.
 Up until 1957 they featured single coil soap bar pickups, after which they switched to Humbuckers.
 The hardware is chrome.
 In the 1960s Gibson introduced the 'slim-taper' neck, which changes in thickness only about a tenth of an inch from the first fret to the twelfth and maintains a precisely controlled width to thickness ratio, designed to promote speed while reducing player fatigue.
 The Standard is now available with or without the slim-taper neck.

-Les Paul stable, and is the most expensive model.
+This is something of a piece de resistance in the Les Paul stable, and is the most expensive model.
 Introduced in 1954, the Custom is perhaps the most beautiful Les Paul with its elegant colourings and gold hardware.
 It features multi-ply binding on a maple neck and mahogany back and top.
 Essentially it is the same as a Standard, but with slicker aesthetics.
 It's designed with a single piece mahogany neck and a carved maple top.
 Aesthetics include a warm mahogany finish and gold hardware.
 The 2 hum buckers ensure a warm quality to the tone, making this the perfect lead guitar.
 Other features include a tune-o-matic bridge and a stop bar tail piece.

 Click here to buy the Gibson Les Paul Custom Electric guitar